marcusklaas/backbonzo/readme.md

 current state
 -------------

 Development on backbonzo has only just begun.
-It is certainly not functional yet.
-At the moment it scans the working directory for new and changed files and outputs encrypted blocks to `/tmp`.
-There is no way to recover a backup at this time.
+At this time it is possible to create and restore encrypted backups.
+Functionality is extremely limited.

 priority todo list
 ------------------